Feel free to email us via: [email protected], or phone: 604 872 2928.

 No, every runner must pick up their own package.

-Yes, you can exchange your T-shirt at the Expo T-shirt area on Saturday, April 30, 2pm-5pm.
+Yes, you can exchange your T-shirt at the Expo T-shirt area on Saturday.
 It will be on a first come first serve basis, while size and quantities still last.

 No. Parking for the Marathon, Marathon Relay and Half Marathon runners will not be allowed in the residential neighbourhoods adjacent to Queen Elizabeth Park and start area, nor on Cambie Street.
 Note: The 8KM Race has a different Start Line and gear check.
 Please see the event specific pages for more details.